 Little by little I found answers to those questions, reflecting about them with all the immigrant friends I made at school, college, and at work.
 Those friends are one of the few things that redeemed my days in the U.S. Today I realize that this country is a country of immigrants—like me!-, a country full of people from all over the world.

 The cultural shock

 From the beginning of its history the U.S. has been a nation plagued by racism.
 Today racism survives embedded in its laws, and its abuses enjoy impunity.
-A very simple example of this problem can be seen in the way in which the insurrection that occurred on January 6, 2021 in the capitol and the demonstrations that began in May 2020 after the murder of George Floyd.
-On the one hand, the insurrection began as a series of demonstrations initiated by supporters of Donald Trump, who questioned the results of the 2020 presidential elections, they claimed that the results were not legitimate.
+A very simple example of this problem can be seen when comparing the insurrection that occurred on January 6, 2021 in the capitol and the demonstrations that began in May 2020; after the murder of George Floyd.
+On one hand, the insurrection began as a series of demonstrations initiated by supporters of Donald Trump, who questioned the results of the 2020 presidential elections, they claimed that the results were not legitimate.